|

 A toilet in an Indonesian train

-There’s a toilet between any two wagons in every class of the Indonesian trains.
+There’s a toilet between any two wagons in every class of train.

 There’s toilet paper, running water, and liquid soap.
 Honestly, what a nice surprise the toilets are!